Skip to content

 Breeze flies routes legacy carriers do not.
 Spirit flies major leisure markets at high frequency.
 The overlap is small, and the right choice is usually the airline that has your specific city pair.

 Breeze’s strategy is to identify city pairs with consistent leisure or VFR (visiting friends and relatives) demand that no major carrier nonstop serves.
 Tampa to Providence.
 Charleston to Provo.
 Akron-Canton to Fort Myers.
 Hartford to Las Vegas.
 Norfolk to Tampa.
-The list is roughly 40 destinations across about 200 routes, all designed to avoid head-to-head competition with American, Delta, United, Southwest, JetBlue, Spirit, and Frontier.
+The network spans dozens of destinations across a couple hundred routes, all designed to avoid head-to-head competition with American, Delta, United, Southwest, JetBlue, and Frontier.
 If you live in a secondary US city, Breeze often offers the only nonstop option to your destination.

-Spirit operates 60+ destinations across the US, Mexico, Central America, the Caribbean, and parts of South America.
-Major hub cities include Fort Lauderdale (FLL), Orlando (MCO), Detroit (DTW), Atlantic City (ACY), Las Vegas (LAS), Houston (IAH), Chicago O’Hare (ORD), Newark (EWR), and Boston (BOS).
-Routes operate at higher frequency than Breeze, which matters when a flight cancels (Spirit can rebook on the next departure 3-6 hours later; Breeze often cannot).
+Spirit operated 60+ destinations across the US, Mexico, Central America, the Caribbean, and parts of South America.
+Major hub cities included Fort Lauderdale (FLL), Orlando (MCO), Detroit (DTW), Atlantic City (ACY), Las Vegas (LAS), Houston (IAH), Chicago O’Hare (ORD), Newark (EWR), and Boston (BOS).
+Routes ran at higher frequency than Breeze, which mattered when a flight cancelled (Spirit could rebook on the next departure 3-6 hours later; Breeze often cannot).

 If you live near a Breeze city and your destination is on the Breeze map, Breeze is usually the only nonstop and worth booking.
 If you live near a Spirit hub and want maximum schedule flexibility, Spirit wins.
 The two airlines rarely compete head-to-head on the same city pair.